nikolaydubina/go-ml-benchmarks/README.md

 # go-ml-benchmarks

-> Given I have a single struct in my Go service, how quickly can I get ML inference result?
+> Given a single struct in a Go service, how quickly can be done machine learning inference for it?

 TODO: illustration of latencies breakdowns
 - [Go port of XGBoost and scikit-learn](https://github.com/dmitryikh/leaves)